zsunberg/zsunberg.github.io/contact.md

 # Online

-The easiest way to contact me is through email: sunbergzach at gmail dot com
+The easiest way to contact me is through email: [sunbergzach@gmail.com](mailto:sunbergzach@gmail.com)

 # In Person